×

 Will Betfred apply to become a legal Ontario betting site?

-Ontario sports fans could be familiar with this UK bookmaker brand through several past partnerships in the Premier League.
+Ontario sports fans could be familiar with this UK bookmaker brand through several past partnerships in the Premier League and as the current betting partner of Manchester United.
 More recently, Toronto Wolfpack Rugby League fans will be familiar with Betfred as the title sponsor of the Super League.
-Thus there is at least some level of brand familiarity in Ontario and Canada.
+Thus, there is at least some level of brand familiarity in Ontario and Canada with Betfred.
 More recently, Betfred has moved to legally serve some of the US state markets, as well as the regulated market of Spain.
-However, Betfred has never served Canada from the 'grey market', so it would have no existing players to on-board to the legal Ontario system at the time of launch, which would put them at a disadvantage compared to their peers.
-Given this, and the amount of competition that is to come, we do not expect Betfred to apply to serve Ontario, though it remains a slim possibility.
+However, Betfred has since pulled out of Spain, and is pulling out of several US states.
+Betfred never served Canada from the 'grey market', so it had no existing players to on-board to the legal Ontario system at the time of launch.
+Given this, and the amount of competition that Ontario has seen, we did not expect Betfred to apply to serve Ontario, and we've been proven correct.

 Will BetHard become a legal Ontario sportsbook?